Enhancing Heterogeneous Multi-Agent Cooperation in Decentralized MARL via GNN-driven Intrinsic Rewards: Introduction

 \section{Introduction}

 The paradigm of Multi-agent Reinforcement Learning (MARL) is rapidly emerging to be pivotal in a broad spectrum of practical applications such as resource management \citep{ying2005}, autonomous vehicles \citep{Cao2013Cars}, traffic signal control \citep{Calvo2018Traffic}, supply chain management \citep{fuji2018Supply}, robotics \citep{lillicrap2019multirobot}, robot swarms \citep{hüttenrauch2017RobotSwarms}, etc. These applications generally benefit from the efficient use of the diverse capabilities of heterogeneous agents.
 Moreover, the successful execution of tasks in these multi-agent systems requires the agents to adapt their behaviors to other agents for effective coordination rather than operating independently.
 The real-world deployment of these MARL systems typically involves the agents relying solely on the local environmental information and learning policies with infrequent environmental rewards \citep{Wiewiora2010,wakilpoor2020heterogeneous}.
 Applications such as package transport \citep{Gerkey2002}, traffic lights control \citep{Calvo2018HeterogeneousMD}, disaster response \citep{Nathan2014}, agriculture \citep{ju2019}, etc. utilize agent heterogeneity such as distinct physical and behavioral traits of agents.
 Heterogeneity is also vital in multi-robot tasks as it enables efficient characterization and discovery of diverse behaviors, improving learning performance \citep{LiuLi2022}.
 On the other hand, the dependency on reward signals for the agent’s learning process introduces the issue of reward sparsity \citep{hare2019dealing}.
-Due to the lack of frequent feedback signals from the environment and the non-trivial nature of manually designing reward functions, MARL systems need to be robust enough to deal with infrequent environmental rewards.
-Furthermore, in addition to these challenges, the majority of real-world applications constrain the agents to act in a decentralized manner, and under partial observability, where each agent has a partial view of the shared environment.
-As a result, it is impractical for them to learn cooperative behaviors by utilizing a centralized algorithm that possesses global knowledge of all the agents and the state space \citep{iqbal19a,liu2019pic}.
-In comparison to centralized training and full observability, the challenges of agent heterogeneity and reward sparsity are more severe in decentralized training under partial observability \citep{ma2022elign}.
-Despite the aforementioned requirements for real-world deployments, most of the existing solutions to date either utilize global parameter sharing among all the agents or employ a centralized critic with global knowledge.
-To the best of our knowledge, no prior research has addressed the issue of cooperative heterogeneous MARL in decentralized training settings under the practical constraints of real-world applications, such as partial observability and reward sparsity (see Section \ref{sec:related-works} for more details).
-We propose \textbf{CoHet}, an algorithm that facilitates heterogeneous agent cooperation addressing the constraints required for real-world deployments.
-CoHet does not require any prior knowledge of agent heterogeneity (e.g speed, size, type, agent index).
-It employs an architecture for learning heterogeneous MARL policies by utilizing a novel Graph Neural Network-based intrinsic motivation/reward calculation mechanism.
-In summary, our specific contributions are as follows:
+Due to the lack of frequent feedback from the environment and the non-trivial nature of manually designing reward functions, MARL systems need to be robust enough to deal with infrequent environmental rewards.